alf-scotland/pygrate/README.md

 All files within the generated migration sheets should be addressed with an action.
 The action has to be one of `Copy`, `Move`, or `Delete`.
 If `Copy` or `Move` were specified a valid target directory needs to be specified.

-If the source and target paths are both directories and the action is either `Copy` or `Move`, the migration will attempt to copy or move all elements in the source directory to the target directory, respectively.
+If the source and target paths are both directories with the same name (ignoring case differences) and the action is either `Copy` or `Move`, the migration will attempt to copy or move all elements in the source directory to the target directory, respectively.

 The migration will not overwrite files and fail when executed.